The Only Bear Defense Still Legal in California Nat’l Parks: Horns, Bells and Harsh Language

 Bear bells are another common choice.
 Attached to your pack or clothing, they produce a consistent jingling noise as you hike that alerts bears to your presence before you get close.
 The idea is simple: most bears want to avoid people, and giving them advance warning lets them move away on their own.

-We guess it’s going to take someone getting mauled or killed by a black bear to convince the USFWS to allow visitors to tote bear spray in California’s national parks.
+We guess it’s going to take someone getting mauled or killed by a black bear some day to finally convince the USFWS to allow visitors to tote a can of bear spray in California’s national parks.
 Hell, even the California Department of Parks allows it in the state’s parks.
 Until then, proceed with caution.